 As the world changed in the 1990's, so did Sheppard Mullin.
 Long known for its representation of retailers and banks, the Firm added strengths in aerospace and defense, land use and real estate, and many other areas.
 It also became the first major law firm to publish client service standards.

 The Firm's lawyers proudly continued the traditions of excellent service to clients and the bar established by the founders.
 Several alums have gone on to judicial careers and government service, and one partner, Andrew Guilford, followed Jim Sheppard's example by becoming President of the State Bar.
-The Firm has garnered numerous awards for its pro bono service, and now boasts more than 400 lawyers, a far cry from the small contingent who laid the foundation in the 1930's.
+The Firm has garnered numerous awards for its pro bono service, and boasted more than 400 lawyers, a far cry from the small contingent who laid the foundation in the 1930's.

 Moving Ahead to the New Millennium

 In 2001, the Firm moved to invest itself even more fully in the legal firmament of California by opening two new offices in Century City and Del Mar Heights.
 The focus of the Century City office is entertainment law.
 The group represents major studios and media companies, television networks, independent producers and production companies, banks and other institutional lenders, and new media ventures in every aspect of the entertainment industry.
-The Del Mar Heights office has a strong emphasis on IP law and provides full service to life sciences and other companies -- which makes sense given its location in the heart of San Diego’s biotechnology corridor.
+The Del Mar Heights office has a strong emphasis on Corporate and IP law, and provides full service to life sciences and other companies -- which makes sense given its location in the heart of San Diego’s biotechnology corridor.

 In 2003, the Firm opened an office in Washington, D.C. allowing for a truly nationwide practice.
 This was soon followed by the opening of our New York office in 2004 located at Rockefeller Plaza.
 Both offices are full service, with D.C. having one of the premier government contracts practices in the country.